 Welcome to the Early Years Foundation Stage Reception classes.
 Mrs Satchell is the EYFS leader.
 Our classes are called Oak and Ash.
 Oak class is taught by Mrs Tweed on Mondays and Tuesday mornings.
 Mrs Satchell teaches Oak class for the rest of the week.
 Ash class is taught by Miss Hughes.
-Our teaching assistants are Mrs Parsons, Miss Douglas and Miss Brooks.
+Our teaching assistants are Mrs Parsons, Miss Douglas and Miss Brookes.

 On Thursdays and Fridays, the children will take part in PE lessons in the school hall or on the playground.
 This may take the form of dance, games or gymnastics.
 Children are encouraged to get dressed and undressed for PE independently.
 If your child has pierced ears then please make sure that earrings are removed on PE days.
 It really is important to name all items of your child’s PE kit, including pumps.
 Please ensure that your child has a full PE kit in a bag kept on their peg.